Chart Color Schemes

 Elanora Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Elanora Heights' dwelling structure in its latest Census showed 94.2% houses and 5.8% other dwellings (semi-detached, apartments, 'other'), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership was higher at 43.0%, with mortgaged dwellings at 44.5% and rented ones at 12.5%.
-The median monthly mortgage repayment was $3,586, above Sydney metro's $2,427.
-Median weekly rent was $750, compared to Sydney metro's $470.
-Nationally, Elanora Heights' mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Elanora Heights' dwelling structure, as per the latest Census, consists of 94.2% houses and 5.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Elanora Heights stands at 43.0%, with mortgaged dwellings at 44.5% and rented ones at 12.5%.
+The median monthly mortgage repayment is $3,586, exceeding Sydney metro's average of $2,427.
+The median weekly rent figure in Elanora Heights is $750, compared to Sydney metro's $470.
+Nationally, Elanora Heights' mortgage repayments are higher than the Australian average of $1,863, and rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing